-It’s that time of year again…Tri Deltas are busy writing references for potential new members.
-We understand that members have many questions when it comes to references, so we’ve put together the following frequently asked questions to help!
+It’s that time of year again…Tri Delta chapters are preparing to welcome new members!
+Your recommendations for potential new members (PNMs) are an important piece of our membership selection process.
+We understand that members have many questions when it comes to recommendations and references, so we’ve put together the following frequently asked questions to help!

 A reference is an organized way of providing a collegiate chapter with information about a potential new member (PNM) who will be participating in recruitment — it serves as a tool to gather information about PNMs who might be great additions to a chapter and to Tri Delta.

-References allow a PNM the chance to stand out during a time when a chapter must release women during recruitment.
-The act of providing a reference does not guarantee the PNM will be given a bid to Tri Delta, but it does provide additional information that will be studied prior to recruitment.
+References allow a PNM the chance to stand out during a time when a chapter must be intentional during their membership selection process.
+The act of providing a reference does not guarantee the PNM will be given a bid to Tri Delta, but it does provide additional information to be studied prior to recruitment.
 This additional study is the “careful consideration” mentioned in the membership policies as the chapter’s consideration to these referenced individuals.

 - Any alumna member in good standing of the Fraternity